-Initiative 4: Review and Proposed Zoning Bylaw Amendments for Parking Requirements for Affordable Housing and residential development (in development)
+Initiative 4: Reduce Parking Requirements with a Focus on Affordable Housing Development (in development)

-Description: This initiative will be approached in two phases.
-In phase 1, Administration will review and propose amendments for parking reductions in the Zoning Bylaw for affordable housing projects.
+Description: This initiative will be approached in two phases:

+In phase 1, Administration will propose reductions in parking requirements for affordable housing projects.
 Proposed parking reductions will be based on criteria including promoting development in priority areas in the City.

-Phase 2 will consist of a broader review of residential parking requirements.
+Phase 2 will consist of a broader review and gradual reductions of overall parking requirements.